halcyonnouveau/soppo/docs/donezo_manifesto.md

 And because of that, I think this project brings great shame to Australia.
 And that's super weird for me to say because I am not particularly patriotic or nationalistic, so this normally isn't a thing I care about.
 I guess it could also be the association with dingoes.

+Also this is called a manifesto as a reference to the "[Dingo Manifesto](https://github.com/MadAppGang/dingo/blob/main/MANIFESTO.md)", I for some reason read the entire thing, and... well it's conceptually *fine*, but there's a limit to the amount of LLM slop one can read before it becomes a brain damaging cognitohazard.
+I most certainly went over that limit.

 Okay enough of the shit, what's up with Dingo?
 I think I can just go through the README and point to things I don't like.
 Hopefully you can withstand the rancid stench of Claudisms that infest it and all other documentation in the project.
 If not, maybe just leave now.

 > Think TypeScript, but for Go.